 And they and all their friends are still out there—and they keep doing the same stuff, and they will keep doing it to any game that isn’t too corporate to care or from a country so far away it hasn’t yet been swallowed by the toxic dynamics of the english-language RPG discourse.

 On October 29th, 2015 it was announced that Paradox Interactive had purchased White Wolf.
 This was big news in the tabletop RPG scene, especially since not much had been done with the White Wolf properties in recent years.
-White Wolf had ruled the roost in the '90s with Vampire, then Werewolf: The Apocalypse, then games named after every other monster (under the collective aegis World of Darkness), then it faded away as fans moved on and the property was all sublicensed out in various directions, with none of these descendants making too many waves.
+Wolf had ruled the roost in the '90s with Vampire, then Werewolf: The Apocalypse, then games named after every other spooky monster, then it faded away as fans moved on and the property was all sublicensed out in various directions, with none of these descendants making too many waves.

 To my complete shock, I got an email back: